dziga/geb-page-object-example/README.md

-This is a simple example project for using Geb with Maven.
+This is a simple example project for using Geb with Maven and page object pattern.

 Just check it out and run…